 Big Data and Data Science Definitions

-The rate of growth of data generated and stored has been increasing exponentially.
+The rate of growth of useful knowledge and data generated and stored has been increasing exponentially.
 In a 1965 paper, Gordon Moore estimated that the density of transistors on an integrated circuit board was doubling every two years.
 Known as “Moore’s Law”, this rate of growth has been applied to all aspects of computing, from clock speeds to memory.
 The growth rates of data volumes are considered faster than Moore’s Law, with data volumes more than doubling every eighteen months.
 This data explosion is creating opportunities for new ways of combining and using data to find value, as well as providing significant challenges due to the size of the data being managed and analyzed.
 One significant shift is in the amount of unstructured data.
 Historically, structured data has typically been the focus of most enterprise analytics, and has been handled through the use of the relational data model.
 Recently, the quantity of unstructured data, such as micro-texts, web pages, relationship data, images and videos, has exploded and the trend indicates an increase in the incorporation of unstructured data to generate value.
 The central benefit of Big Data analytics is the ability to process large amounts and various types of information.
 Big Data does not imply that the current data volumes are simply “bigger” than before, or bigger than current techniques can efficiently handle.
 The need for greater performance or efficiency happens on a continual basis.
 However, Big Data represents a fundamental change in the architecture needed to efficiently handle current datasets.

-In the evolution of data systems, there have been a number of times when the need for efficient, cost effective data analysis has forced a change in existing technologies.
+In the evolution of knowledge looked at through the prism of data systems, there have been a number of times when the need for efficient, cost effective, well governed and useful data analysis has forced a change in existing technologies.
 For example, the move to a relational model occurred when methods to reliably handle changes to structured data led to the shift toward a data storage paradigm that modeled relational algebra.
 That was a fundamental shift in data handling.
 The current revolution in technologies referred to as Big Data has arisen because the relational data model can no longer efficiently handle all the current needs for analysis of large and often unstructured datasets.
 It is not just that data is bigger than before, as it has been steadily getting larger for decades.
 The Big Data revolution is instead a one-time fundamental shift in architecture, just as the shift to the relational model was a one-time shift.
 As relational databases evolved to greater efficiencies over decades, so too will Big Data technologies continue to evolve.
 Many of the conceptual underpinnings of Big Data have been around for years, but the last decade has seen an explosion in their maturation and application to scaled data systems.

 The term Big Data has been used to describe a number of concepts, in part because several distinct aspects are consistently interacting with each other.
-To understand this revolution, the interplay of the following four aspects must be considered: the characteristics of the datasets, the analysis of the datasets, the performance of the systems that handle the data, and the business considerations of cost effectiveness.
+To understand this evolution, the interplay of the following four aspects must be considered: the characteristics of the datasets, the analysis of the datasets, the performance of the systems that handle the data, and the business considerations including cost effectiveness, usefulness and applicability for public welfare.

 In the following sections, the two broad concepts, Big Data and data science, are broken down into specific individual terms and concepts.